elexis/elexis-3-core/ch.elexis.sdk/readme.md

     # install direnv, eg. debian sudo apt install direnv
     direnv allow

-Now you should be able to use maven e.g via
+Now you can test (build, running unit tests, building products) using the `devenv test` command.

-    mvn -V clean verify  -Dtycho.localArtifacts=ignore -Dmaterialize-products
+Or use use any maven command e.g `mvn -V clean verify  -Dtycho.localArtifacts=ignore -DskipTests` to just compile all code.

 ### Eclipse IDE-Preferences